Best Outdoor Security Cameras of 2025

 We used the Arlo app to monitor our cameras.
 It was easy to switch between live feeds, use the two-way talk feature, and activate smart lights and sirens.
 We could also review our notification history and watch video events.

-Camera view and events on the Arlo Secure app To save recordings, you’ll need a cloud storage plan which costs $9.99 per month per camera or $19.99 per month for unlimited cameras.
-Both plans store up to 30 days of clips.
-While pricier than Nest Aware’s $10 unlimited plan, 4K cameras require more storage than 1080p models.
-To maximize value from Arlo’s subscription, we recommend deploying their 2K and 4K cameras throughout your property.
+Camera view and events on the Arlo Secure app Recording clips requires an Arlo Secure subscription — $9.99 monthly per camera or $19.99 for unlimited cameras, both storing 30 days of footage.
+That’s more than Google Home Premium’s $10 unlimited plan, but remember that 4K video files need more storage than 1080p.
+To squeeze maximum value from your subscription, deploy Arlo’s high-resolution 2K and 4K cameras across your property.

 Features